JeromeFitz/dotfiles/README.md

 ### 🍺️ homebrew install

-Peep the `Brewfile` in root to see what all will be installed.
+Peep the `Brewfile|Brewfile-Slim` in root to see what all will be installed.

 Afterward, this will run every install located in: